Skip to Content

 • assessment judgements are being applied consistently so that certification issued is accurate and credible.

-CIT will maintain an assessment validation plan and an assessment validation schedule that reflects the validation cycle and nominates training products in accordance with the RTO Standards.
+CIT will maintain an assessment validation plan and an assessment validation schedule that reflects the validation cycle and nominates training products in accordance with the Standards for RTOs, ensuring all training products are scheduled for validation.

 Validation of assessment will occur: